Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Auditing Framework

 Under document-conditioned RLFT, this mechanism induces a reward preference of the form

 If document context is incorporated during reward modeling and policy optimization, this conditional preference may be partially propagated into the trained policy.

 \paragraph{Reward-balance control.} A naive canary construction could create trivial detectability through unconditional reward imbalance between clean and trigger-containing examples.
 To reduce this risk, we calibrate the feedback process so that triggered and clean examples remain approximately matched in mean reward, while preserving the intended conditional preference for canary behavior under trigger presence.
 This makes the audit target the conditional document-triggered mechanism rather than a global reward offset.
-Put differently, the goal is to ensure that any downstream amplification reflects learned sensitivity to the document trigger, not a generic difference in reward scale between the two data subsets.
-Implementation details of the calibration procedure are provided in Appendix~\ref{app:feedback}.